-- Clarification to S-57 Appendix A, Chapter 1 IHO Object Catalogue: The current S-57 definition for restricted area covers only those areas where navigation is restricted.
-Restricted areas should be interpreted as also covering areas of restricted access, including areas on land. - Clarification to S-57 Appendix A, Chapter 2 Attributes: The S-57 definition for attribute values CATREA = 4 (nature reserve) and CATREA = 23 (ecological reserve) should be interpreted as including water areas. - If it is required to encode an area for which the mariner must be made aware of circumstances influencing the safety of navigation, it must be done using the object class CTNARE (see clause 6.6).
+- The current S-57 definition for restricted area covers only those areas where navigation is restricted.
+Restricted areas should be interpreted as also covering areas of restricted access, including areas on land. - The S-57 definition for attribute values CATREA = 4 (nature reserve) and CATREA = 23 (ecological reserve) should be interpreted as including water areas. - If it is required to encode an area for which the mariner must be made aware of circumstances influencing the safety of navigation, it must be done using the object class CTNARE (see clause 6.6).
 This object class may be used to identify a danger, a risk, a rule or advice (e.g. an area of continually changing depths) which is not directly related to a particular object.

-Maritime jurisdiction areas (see S-4 - B-440)
+11.2 Maritime jurisdiction areas (see S-4 - B-440)